UNITED HOME EXPERTS | MARCH 22, 2014

 An internal comparison survey was conducted by the United Home Experts team.
 We provide siding, roofing, window, and door replacement services throughout eastern New England.
-Unbiased opinions were retrieved based on our individual experience using the products.
+Unbiased opinions were retrieved based on our individual experiences using the products.
 The ratings provided are opinion based and not the result of lab testing or product specification examination.
 This article is intended merely to provide information to New England homeowners.

 Andersen Windows are sold in big-box stores, often by salespeople who are not adequately trained.
 And while the people installing Andersen windows may be excellent, the problem is that their skill can vary widely from store to store and even from crew to crew at the same store.
 Integrity’s certification requirement eliminates this potential problem.

-A warranty is only as good as the company that backs it up, and this is where Integrity has another decided edge over the competition.
+A warranty is only as good as the company that backs it up, and this is where Essentials and Elevate has another decided edge over the competition.
 Integrity products are purchased only through either Marvin itself or an authorized Marvin dealer, and all installations are performed by Marvin-trained and approved installers.
 Therefore Marvin backs all of its warranties itself, with no middlemen gumming up the works.
 All Marvin glass is warranted for 20 years, and all other window components are warranted for 10 years.

 Andersen offers a virtually identical 20-year warranty on its window glass and 10 years on all other components.
 While Andersen backs its warranties fully, problems can arise when companies selling the Andersen product become involved in warranty disputes.
-Additional time and effort is sometimes needed before problems can be fully resolved.
+Additional time and effort are sometimes needed before problems can be fully resolved.